 I cannot emphasize enough, these guns are incredibly reliable in all their size ranges when clean, maintained and during an initial encounter.
 That is the reliability I am looking for in a daily carry defensive tool.
 Reliability when dirty and shot a bunch and with minimal proactive maintenance?
 This area is owned by the modern semi automatic service pistol.
 Modifications to either system can render them less reliable.
 The more we try to make them easier to shoot will tend to make them less reliable across a wider range of circumstances and this should be taken into account.

-I will share the second part of this article when Darryl makes it available.
+I will share the second part of this article tomorrow.
 Thanks to Darryl for writing such an informative piece and sharing it with my readers.
 Take a look at Hardwired Tactical’s training schedule and book a class if they are in your area.
 You won’t be disappointed.